sybrew/the-seo-framework/readme.txt

 *If, for whatever reason, you still wish to use PHP 5.2 and/or WordPress 4.3, The SEO Framework 2.7.3 still supports them.*

-***Note: PHP 5.3 and PHP 5.4 support will be dropped in the future.
-I want TSF to become much more modular, which isn't possible now.***

 **Summarized:**

 * This major release not only fixes various bugs, but also introduces new options for you to fiddle with.
 * You're now able to adjust General Settings easily!
 These settings include options to adjust the cache, (re)move the SEO Bar, and set a Canonical Scheme.
 * Google's Knowledge Graph has been transformed into something much bigger last year, so the related settings now fall under a new name: "Authorized Presence".
-* You can now more granularly control your website's social images.
+* You can now select your website's social images.
 With this much asked for feature, you're now really in control.
 * You can now also control the style of your sitemap.
 The sitemap title will link back to your homepage when clicked upon.

 **Survey:**

 * After updating, please fill in our [Update Survey](https://theseoframework.com/?p=1781): tell us what can be done better.

+**Love this plugin?**

+* Please consider [making a donation](https://theseoframework.com/donate/).
+Or, even better: [get yourself an Early Bird premium license](https://premium.theseoframework.com/shop/).

+**New plugin logo!**

+* Thank you so much [Terence](https://profiles.wordpress.org/pubdirltd/) for making this!

 **Feature highlights:**